ITU-BDSA2025-GROUP8/Chirp/docs/report.md

 ## Team work
 Below is a screenshot of our Project board.
 <Br>![Project Board](images/project_board.png)
-<br>*Screenshot of Project Board in Github.*
+<br>*Screenshot of Project Board in GitHub.*
 <br>All issues have been completed and moved to *Done*, except those in the *Ongoing* column.
-The issues in this column represent the practices that were applied continuosly throughout the whole project rather than issues with a clear completion point.
+The issues in this column represent the practices that were applied continuously throughout the whole project rather than issues with a clear completion point.
 <br> An example of this is "5.2.c Use Pull-requests with code reviews".
 Such issues were intentionally kept in the *Ongoing* column, as they served as reminders of the practices the team should follow for every issue.
 <br> Although these issues could formally be moved to *Done* upon project submission, we chose to leave them to reflect their role as ongoing guidelines rather than one-time activities.